Nisf Jubeil: 1967-present

 In 1979 Nisf Jubeil's built-up area amounted to 25 dunams.
 Its village center contained a few old houses, two Greek Orthodox churches and a mosque, called the Nisf Jubeil Mosque.
 The mayor of the village is currently Adil Barakat.
 Nisf Jubeil has a mixed population of Christians and Muslims.

+Demography

+Local origins

+Some of the village's residents are Christians with origins in Transjordan.
+Others trace their origins to Burqa and Beit Imrin.